 Under the ACCP the control of the OCCP president covers transactions that affect or are likely to affect competition in the market regardless of whether the merger involves IP rights or not.
-Hence, the OCCP president has the same powers with respect to reviewing the mergers involving IP rights as it does with respect to any other merger.
-As for the sanctions for implementing a merger without the prior clearance of the OCCP president, see question 27.
+Hence, the OCCP president has the same powers with regard to reviewing the mergers involving IP rights as it does with regard to any other merger.
+As for sanctions for implementing a merger without the prior clearance of the OCCP president, see question 29.

-19 Analysis of the competitive impact of a merger involving IP rights
+20 Analysis of the competitive impact of a merger involving IP rights